 Effective the 2019-20 school year, all California schools are monitored on an annual basis.
 This includes public non-charter, charter, and alternative schools.
 Monitoring also includes any other LEAs that employ educators in certificated positions (e.g. district offices or Special Education Local Plan Areas).

-For further clarification of the topics and terms related to Assignment Monitoring, refer to the Administrator's Assignment Manual.
+For further clarification of the topics and terms related to Assignment Monitoring, refer to the Assignment Resources webpages.

 Questions Regarding Assignments

-While the Administrator's Assignment Manual is designed to answer many questions regarding certificated assignments, there will be times where educators, school site administrators, school district personnel, and county office staff have questions that are not addressed in the manual.
+While the Assignment Resources webpages are designed to answer many questions regarding certificated assignments, there will be times where educators, school site administrators, school district personnel, and county office staff have questions that are not addressed in the web resources.
 When such questions arise, individuals should contact the appropriate resource described below:

 - Questions from Educators: Educator questions concerning the appropriate certification to be authorized/assigned for a course or position should be directed to their employing school district or charter school.
 The employing school/district can assist educators with questions regarding the type of credential or authorization required for employment in a specific position, local employment options, and the legal basis of an employee's assignment.

 - Questions from Public School Employers: School Site Administrators or school district Credential Analysts/Technicians inquiring about appropriate assignment options must contact the County Office of Education that serves as their monitoring authority.
 County Offices of Education employ personnel who annually monitor certificated assignments within the county.
 Employers should work closely with their county to ensure appropriate authorization and placement of certificated personnel.